Stromboli Volcano 3D Animation & Infographics

 - Lava Domes: Viscous lava slowly piles near the vent to form a low mound, often on the sides of large composite volcanoes.

 - Composite Volcanoes: Composite volcanoes, or stratovolcanoes, are large, tall volcanoes.
-They are formed by layers of flowing lava and layers of cinders and ash.
+Flowing lava and layers of cinders and ash form these types of volcanoes.
 The Stromboli volcano in our animation is a classic example.

-- Shield Volcanoes: Exemplified by Hawaiin volcanoes like Mauna Loa, Mauna Kea, and Kilauea, shield volcanoes are wide, large, gently sloping landforms.
-Their fluid lava has built the Hawaiin islands.
+- Shield Volcanoes: Exemplified by Hawaiian volcanoes like Mauna Loa, Mauna Kea, and Kilauea, shield volcanoes are wide, large, gently sloping landforms.
+Their fluid lava has built the Hawaiian islands.

 Learn More About Stromboli Volcano